Melting Pot’s Spinach Artichoke Cheese Fondue

 What to Serve with Spinach Artichoke Cheese Fondue

-Serve this spinach artichoke cheese fondue with so many delicious options!
+There are so many delicious and fun options to serve with this spinach artichoke cheese fondue!
 Prepare your protein, vegetables, and cut-up bread to help make this dipping appetizer even better!
-Use your dippers to start dipping in all the fun!
+Dig (or dip) in, and enjoy!

 • Protein – Make this fondue recipe a full meal by adding pieces of cooked meat like chicken, beef, shrimp, crab, lobster tails, or sausage.
 Wrap some pieces of chicken in bacon and you have a real treat!